 Though retired and in his 90’s, Father Leo Daily made sure that Father Sal left no stone unturned (or light switch on) when it came to running the parish.
 Father Daily may sometimes have appeared to be a hard-boiled Irish curmudgeon, but his dedicated pastoral inclinations and one-of-a-kind sense of humor cracked his shell, exposing the yolk of a warm heart and sincere priestly vocation.

 In June of 2016, upon Father Sal’s retirement, Our Lady of Fatima welcomed Reverend Robert Landback as its’ Administrator.
 Fr.
 Robert was ordained to the Roman Catholic priesthood by Archbishop Henry J. Mansell on May 12, 2012.
 He is the first former Episcopalian priest to be admitted to the Catholic priesthood in our Archdiocese under the Pastoral Provision created by Pope Saint John Paul II in 1980.
 He is Chaplain of the Archdiocesan chapters of Courage (an international apostolate which ministers to persons with same sex attraction) and EnCourage (which ministers to their family members).
 Father Robert is himself married and has four grown children.

-And so, the parish prepared to celebrate the golden anniversary of the church’s dedication.
-The 50th Anniversary Fund Drive served to renew the covenant made half a century earlier – that land once serving as a farm would become the very place to lay the cornerstone of a vibrant, Spirit-led parish church.
-As Our Lady of Fatima Church looks forward to the next 50 years of ministry, let us conclude this chapter of parish history as we began, in the words of the Psalmist:
+And so, the parish serves to renew the covenant made at it's dedication – that land once serving as a farm would become the very place to lay the cornerstone of a vibrant, Spirit-led parish church.
+As Our Lady of Fatima Church & Most Holy Trinity looks forward to the coming years of ministry, let us conclude this chapter of parish history as we began, in the words of the Psalmist:

 “One thing I ask of the Lord; this I seek: To dwell in the house of the Lord all the days of my life.